earlephilhower/arduino-pico/docs/camera.rst

 buffers which the application borrows and returns, and the sensor can be adjusted at runtime through a set of control function pointers.

-Both RGB565 raw frames and JPEG frames (from sensors with an on-chip JPEG encoder, such as the OV2640 and OV3660) are supported.
+RGB565, YUV422 (packed YUYV) and grayscale raw frames are supported, as well as JPEG frames from sensors with an on-chip JPEG encoder, such as the OV2640 and OV3660.

 Include the library header and define the configuration before use: